BananaAccounting/General/SampleApps/README.md

 6. Run Microsoft Word
 7. New blank document > Open File > select the PDF created on step 5
 8. It is now possible to modify/complete all the missing informations

+##vattransactionslist.js

+This app will show a report containing a list of transcactions that have vat code.

+##vattransactionslist_multicurrency.js

+This app will show a report containing a list of transcactions that have vat code and the vat amounts converted in transaction's currency.